Special education: Special schools

 A special school is a school catering for students who have special educational needs due to learning difficulties, physical disabilities, or behavioral problems.
 Special schools may be specifically designed, staffed and resourced to provide appropriate special education for children with additional needs.
 Students attending special schools generally do not attend any classes in mainstream schools.

 Special schools provide individualized education, addressing specific needs.
 Student to teacher ratios are kept low, often 6:1 or lower depending upon the needs of the children.
 Special schools will also have other facilities for children with special needs, such as soft play areas, sensory rooms, or swimming pools, which are necessary for treating students with certain conditions.

 In recent times, places available in special schools are declining as more children with special needs are educated in mainstream schools.
 However, there will always be some children, whose learning needs cannot be appropriately met in a regular classroom setting and will require specialized education and resources to provide the level of support they require.
 An example of a disability that may require a student to attend a special school is intellectual disability.
-However, this practice is often frowned upon by school districts in the US in the light of Least Restrictive Environment as mandated in the Individuals with Disabilities Education Act.
+However, this practice is often frowned upon by school districts in the US in the light of the least restrictive environment as mandated in the Individuals with Disabilities Education Act.

 An alternative is a special unit or special classroom, also called a self-contained classroom, which is a separate classroom dedicated solely to the education of students with special needs within a larger school that also provides general education.
 This classroom is typically staffed by a specially trained teacher, who provides specific, individualized instruction to individuals and small groups of students with special needs.
 Separate classrooms, because they are located in a general education school, may have students who remain in the separate classroom full-time, or students who are mainstreamed in certain general education classes.
 An alternative to the separate classroom full-time for a student would be a one-to-one aide in the general education setting.
 In the United States, a one-on-one aide for a student with a disability is called a paraprofessional.
 In the United States a part-time alternative that is appropriate for some students is sometimes called a resource room.
 Another alternative would be attending a separate classroom for a specific subject such as social studies.

+Seclusion is the practice of involuntarily locking a student in an isolated room, utility closet or office alone without the ability to leave until school staff allows.
+The use of a seclusion room is often misused as a form of punishment for disrespecting staff or leaving the classroom.